-BC Hydro forecasts its overall borrowing requirement to be approximately \$1.5 billion in fiscal 2013, \$200 million of which will be used to refinance retired debt for a net requirement of \$1.3 billion.
-This borrowing is largely required to finance BC Hydro's \$2.1 billion capital expenditure program in fiscal 2013.
-BC Hydro expects to borrow \$1.4 billion of the \$1.5 billion through longterm debt, and the remainder through available revolving borrowing capacity.
-During fiscal 2012, BC Hydro borrowed \$1.4 billion of new long-term debt.
-BC Hydro forecasts debt net of sinking funds, as of March 31, 2013, to be \$14.2 billion, increasing to \$18.7 billion at the end of fiscal 2016.
+BC Hydro's overall borrowing requirement was approximately \$1.4 billion in fiscal 2013, \$200 million of which was used to refinance retired debt for a net requirement of \$1.2 billion.
+This borrowing is largely required to finance BC Hydro's \$1.9 billion capital expenditure program in fiscal 2013.
+BC Hydro financed its borrowing requirements through long-term debt.
+BC Hydro's debt net of sinking funds, as of March 31, 2013, was \$14.0 billion, and is forecast to increase to \$18.5 billion at the end of fiscal 2016.

 BC Hydro's capital expenditure program and higher interest rates result in increasing debt levels and subsequently an increase in finance charges.
-BC Hydro forecasts finance charges to be approximately \$541 million in fiscal 2013 and \$794 million in fiscal 2016.
+BC Hydro's finance charges were approximately \$540 million in fiscal 2013 and are forecasted to increase to \$788 million in fiscal 2016.